wills106/homeassistant-solax-modbus/docs/solax-entity-description.md

 ## battery_voltage_charge

-Current voltage of your batteries.
-Works only if batteries are used at the moment.
+Actual voltage of the battery.
+Zero, if inverter is in Idle mode.

 ## charger_use_mode